alexbourgeois/OBNI/README.md

 OBNI is a vertex and color deformation Unity shader with several public properties to play with.

-Thanks to the GPU-GEMS-Improved-Perlin-Noise project (https://github.com/Scrawk/GPU-GEMS-Improved-Perlin-Noise) and the HSV2RGB shader (https://github.com/greggman/hsva-unity)
+## What do you get ?

+A noise shader based on the GPU-GEMS-Improved-Perlin-Noise (https://github.com/Scrawk/GPU-GEMS-Improved-Perlin-Noise) shader generates a noise texture in a Custom Render Texture.

+OBNI shader which takes the noise texture as a deformation texture and a color texture.